w84death/p1x-in/pico8.md

 ---
 layout: pico8
 title: Pico-8
-permalink: /pico8/
+permalink: /wild/pico8/
+exclude: true
 ---

 Pico-8 is a [fantasy console](https://www.lexaloffle.com/pico-8.php?page=faq).
 But on our computers it's real and is super cool.

 ### Beast
 - 128x128 16 colours